PiotrRut/prutkowski.dev/README.md

 * __Projects__: This page holds a list of all my public GitHub repositories, automatically updated via the GitHub API
 * __Blog__: Hold a list of all my blog posts, written in markdown.
 * __Gallery__: Displays a chosen selection of photographs I've recently taken.
-It retrieves the pictures through a remote Heroku dyno from my Microsoft Azure storage, so please allow a few seconds for the server to spin up, as it sleeps after a while of inactivity.
+It retrieves the pictures through a remote Heroku dyno from my Microsoft Azure storage.

 ## :open_file_folder: Frameworks and libraries used